 As with the other apps, you can export note pages to PDF, an image file, or as SRP for other Sketch Roll Project users.

 Sketch Rolls also includes various color inks, and the size of the pens can go from thin to slightly bold.
 It includes an eraser and an undo/redo button.
 A button on the top-right of the app gets you quickly back to the home screen of notebooks.

-If you’re looking for other iPad or iPhone writing apps, check out these articles:
+If you’re looking for other iPad or iPhone writing apps, check out this article: